Alaa-Dawoud/laravel-tutorial/README.md

     // $comments = Comment::orderBy('created_at','desc')->where([["is_approved", 1],["post_id", $id]])->get();
     // update
     // $comment = Comment::where("id", $id)->update(["is_approved"=>1]);
+    // $post->increment("views"); //for instant update and increment or decrement integer columns
     // delete - we use each for delete
     // $comment = Comment::where("id", $id)->get();
     // $comment->each->delete();